Schedule

 5. What does count(//div) tell you about Hamlet, and why is it unhelpful?
 It counts <div> elements of different types together: acts, scenes, cast list.

-1. The function signature is the number and type of arguments it accepts or requires, and the number and type of items it returns
+1. The function signature consists of 1) the name of the function, 2) the number and type of arguments it accepts or requires, and 3) the number and type of items it returns

 2. Type error: string-length(1.2345)